dot-home/cpd/README.md

 command line it is given a space-separated set of _target path components_ and, optionally, a space- or slash-separated list of _subpath components_, the first one of which must start with a slash to separate it from the target path components.
+(The slash does not need to be preceeded by a space; i.e., you can use `a/b` for target component `a` and subpath component `/b`.)
 All components (both target path and subpath) may include glob patterns and all components have an implicit `*` appended to become prefix globs.

 From the set of target path components it finds target paths that match all of those components, in any order.
 Thus, set `{de, b}`